 History Of The Wanamaker Trophy

-The Wanamaker Trophy, awarded to the winner of the USPGA Championship, has been around since 1916, and its birth symbolised everything we now love about the professional game, so let’s start right back at the beginning.
+The Wanamaker Trophy, awarded to the winner of the PGA Championship, has been around since 1916, and its birth symbolised everything we now love about the professional game, so let’s start right back at the beginning.